mts-cocopuff/CS.002-3D-Tetris/README.md

 <h1>❓ About</h1>

-<h2>⬇️Download and Install⬇️</h2>
+<p>In order to install this application there are a few requirements you need
-<p>In order to install this application there are a few requirements you need, such as a Meta Quest 3, access to a device that can connect to the Quest 3 using a cord, </p>
+such as a Meta Quest 3, Access to a device that you can connect to the quest 3 using a cord, and the Side Quest Application to install the .apk file to the headset.
+Further details about the process are added below </p>

 [⬇️ Download APK File](https://github.com/mts-cocopuff/CS.002-3D-Tetris/tree/main/BuiltAPKversions/TetrisShuffle1.0.apk)